awsdocs/aws-doc-sdk-examples/rust_dev_preview/README.md

   [Regions](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).
 - Running this code might result in charges to your AWS account.

+## Examples Layout

+### `examples`

+Examples show how to use the AWS SDK for Rust using single actions and services.
+These are actions with individual binaries, as well as `scenario` binaries which run several actions using a single AWS SDK service.

+### `application`

+Applications show how to use multiple AWS services in a single holistic application.
+These are built to meet the needs of a user persona.
+Each application is a standalone program or set of programs.

+### `lambda`

+The Lambda example shows how to use the AWS SDK for Rust within the Lambda Rust Runtime.

+### `webassembly`

+The WebAssembly example shows how to use the AWS SDK for Rust within a WASM runtime.

 ## Running the code examples

 ### Environment Variables